athalamprou/mobile-app-csv-upload-select-criteria-view-as-list/README.md

 # mobile-app-csv-upload-select-criteria-view-as-list

-This mobile application was created using Android Studio and it's a collaboration between me and my good friend and collague Michalis Anagnostopoulos.
+This mobile application was created using Android Studio and it's a collaboration between me and my good friends and collagues Michalis Anagnostopoulos and Andreas Parros.

 **The application's functionalities are as follows:**